Abandoned & Little-Known Airfields:

 Fontana Airport, as depicted on the September 1971 USAF Tactical Pilotage Chart (courtesy of Chris Kennedy).

-A undated (circa 1970s?) aerial view of looking northeast at Fontana Airport showed the field to have 3 paved runways, each of which were painted with closed “X” symbols.
+A undated (circa 1970s?) aerial view of looking northeast at Fontana Airport (enhanced by Bill Grasha) showed the field to have 3 paved runways, each of which were painted with closed “X” symbols.

 There were no aircraft visible on the field.